gomorpheus/morpheus-apidoc/source/includes/_authentication.md

 Use [Get Access Token](#get-access-token) to acquire a valid access token.

-Most `/api` endpoints require authentication.
+Most `/api` endpoints require authentication, and will respond with a HTTP 401 without a valid Authorization header.

 <aside class="info">
 Be sure to keep your access token a secret.
 Anyone with the token can interact with the API as your morpheus user.